Exploring Blockchain Applications Beyond Cryptocurrencies

 Example:

-• Each product is assigned a digital token containing key details like origin, production date, and storage conditions.
+• Each product is assigned a unique digital token containing vital details like its origin, production date, and storage conditions.

-• Data is recorded on a blockchain, accessible to all stakeholders in the supply chain.
+• Data is recorded on the blockchain, visible to all parties involved in the supply chain.

 2. Digital Identity Verification